Spiritual Warfare:

 (A Psalm of David) \Verses 1-3 express the results of David's experience with God

-Psa 34:1 I will bless the LORD at all times: his praise shall continually be in my mouth.
+Psa 34:1 - I will bless the LORD at all times: his praise continually be in my mouth.

 David expresses a genuine, heart felt gratitude towards God, and is committed to bless and praise Him continually for God's goodness to him.